Experience the evolution of Washington through geology, biology and archaeology.

-As you pass these ancient beasts look for the stone artifacts from the famous East Wenatchee Clovis Cache, on loan from the Washington State Historical Society.
+As you pass these ancient beasts, look for the stone artifacts from the famous East Wenatchee Clovis Cache.
 You will see long stone spear points and other artifacts made by ancient hunters in our state more than 11,000 years ago.
+Along the way, you'll also walk through a rumbling volcano filled with incredible rock and mineral specimens, climb inside a replica cave formed when an ancient rhino was trapped by a lava flow, and see the oldest baleen whale fossil ever found.
+Learn how Washington came to be!